Roger Douglas: ACT New Zealand

 ACT assigned Douglas the number three slot on its party list.

 Douglas finished a distant third in Hunua, taking only 9.6 percent of the vote.
 However, ACT leader Rodney Hide was reelected as the member for Epsom, allowing ACT to enter Parliament under MMP.
 A party that falls below the five-percent threshold can still qualify for MMP if it wins at least one electorate seat.
 ACT's 3.65 percent of the party vote entitled it to five seats, allowing Douglas to re-enter Parliament as a list MP.
 ACT gave confidence and supply to National.
 Prime Minister-elect John Key had previously said that he would not give Douglas a Cabinet position, but Douglas indicated a wish for a review of this stance.

 As a government backbencher, Douglas had three member's bills drawn from the ballot in 2010.
 The first, the Minimum Wage (Mitigation of Youth Unemployment) Amendment Bill, which would reintroduce a separate minimum wage for 16- and 17-year-olds was drawn from the member's ballot in February, and was defeated at its first reading 117–5.
 The second, the Tariff Act 1988 Repeal Bill, which would repeal all tariffs on goods imported into New Zealand, was drawn in April, and was also defeated at its first reading 116–5 The third, the Education (Board of Trustee Freedom) Amendment Bill, which would make school teachers' pay in all state and state integrated schools the responsibility of Boards of Trustees rather than the Ministry of Education was drawn in June, and was defeated on its first reading 111–10.

 On 18 February 2011, Douglas announced that he would retire at the end of the 49th New Zealand Parliament.
 On 29 September, he delivered his valedictory speech in Parliament.

 Career outside politics

-In early 1992 Douglas gave a schedule of speeches on economics in Russia (which was transitioning from communism to capitalism) as part of a privatisation advisory committee organised by the World Bank.
-Later in 1992 Douglas was appointed to the inaugural board of the Auckland Warriors by the Auckland Rugby League.
+In early 1992, Douglas gave a schedule of speeches on economics in Russia, which was transitioning from a command economy to free-market capitalism, as part of a privatisation advisory committee organised by the World Bank.
+Later in 1992, Douglas was appointed to the inaugural board of the Auckland Warriors by the Auckland Rugby League.
 He later served as chairman before being replaced in 1996.

-During his absence from national politics Douglas held senior positions at a number of prominent companies such as BIL which he briefly served as Executive Chairman.
+During his absence from national politics, Douglas held senior positions at a number of prominent companies, such as Ron Brierley's BIL, which he briefly served as Executive Chairman.
 He also served as the managing director of Roger Douglas Associates, an international consulting firm.